 While socialist feminism and lesbian and gay activists influenced by it, avoided the worst excesses of man-hating they did embrace the theory that oppression stemmed from male power.
-Thus while Patriarchy and class society were related, they were at the same time distinct.
+Thus while patriarchy and class society were related, they were at the same time distinct.
 To fight class society you needed - eventually - socialism.
-To fight Patriarchy you needed feminism - now.
-This outlook permeated the positions of one of the most important socialist contributions on lesbian and gay liberation in the 1980s, Gay Liberation in the Eighties by Jamie Gough and Mike Macnair solution and gay liberation: a communist strategy ough being a regular writer in the publications of o British section of the United Secretariat of the worth International - the USFI - until it split a wy years ago).
-This book has influenced the Labour ampaign for Lesbian and Gay Rights (LCLGR) and, in some respects, must take responsibility for eaving that organisation floundering when the worthy hijacked the Legislation for Lesbian and Gay Hights Campaign.
+To fight patriarchy you needed feminism - now.
+This outlook permeated the positions of one of the most important socialist contributions on lesbian and gay liberation in the 1980s, Gay Liberation in the Eighties by Jamie Gough and Mike Macnair (Gough being a regular writer in the publications of the British section of the United Secretariat of the Fourth International - the USFI - until it split a few years ago).
+This book has influenced the Labour Campaign for Lesbian and Gay Rights (LCLGR) and, in some respects, must take responsibility for leaving that organisation floundering when the separatists and class collaborationist liberals hijacked the Legislation for Lesbian and Gay Rights Campaign conference.
 The book's central argument is that male power results in an alienated sexuality for all, and that this is at the root of lesbian and gay oppression.
 In this analysis class society becomes a secondary factor.
 The authors write:

-"The repression of lesbian sex and of men playing the "passive" role are, then, based on male power and the family system."
+"The repression of lesbian sex and of men playing the 'passive' role are, then, based on male power and the family system."